flautrup/ChromeRuleManagement/README.md

 # Rule Management

 ## Not working and abandond
 This project is no longer working an has been abandoned.
-I will port this tool to use Electron a Google will discontinue Chrome apps and has changed how they work.
+I will port this tool to use Electron as Google will discontinue Chrome apps and has changed how they work.

 ## State:
 Beta